ctb/titus-blog/src/why-i-blog-2013-version.rst

 reproduction, and reuse; and in `thoughts on making science better
 <http://ivory.idyll.org/blog/w4s-overview.html>`__, I argued myself
 into believing that remixing was key to progress in science.
+Looking back, the progression is inevitable and the arguments logical;
+at the time, I really had little or no idea where I was heading.

 As another example of the utility of blogging in personal growth, I `posted a detailed description of our k-mer filtering ideas